Learning Center

 Be flexible in what the focus of the grading is, but always communicate these expectations to students before they start writing.

-Six-Traits writing rubric - Tip#2#2 Describe three levels; then add in-betweeners
+Six-Traits writing rubric - Tip#2#2 Describe only three levels

 Improve scoring efficiency by minimizing the criteria written on the rubric.